-Just like the ornaments this was so easy to make.
+Just like the dried fruit ornaments this was so easy to make.

-Supplies to make a DIY Christmas garland with dried oranges and cranberries
+Supplies to make a DIY garland with oranges and cranberries

 First I tied a loop in one end of my fishing line and then treaded my needle.

 Then it’s just a matter of stringing your orange slices and cranberries.